 Middle School Humanities thrives on collaborative, multimedia, inquiry- and project-based learning experiences to bring history, geography, and cultural studies to life.
 Classes include critical analysis of film, music, literature, photographs, paintings, artifacts, primary source materials, and contemporary media.
 The program seeks to develop a respect and understanding of human history and world cultures, while helping students come to their own conclusions about their rights and responsibilities in the 21st century.

 Sixth grade is a period of self-assertion and curiosity, when students are becoming more socially expansive and aware.
-At the Saklan School, we support your child through their transition into adolescence by gently encourage them to develop their personal interests and abilities, and allowing a safe environment to develop excellent interpersonal skills.
+At the Saklan School, we support your child through their transition into adolescence by gently encouraging them to develop their personal interests and abilities, and allowing a safe environment to develop excellent interpersonal skills.

 Seventh graders are building their sense of individual identity as they continue to build independence.
 At the Saklan School, we reinforce their growing desire for autonomy by encouraging critical thinking, while providing your child with a caring environment and classroom community..